platformsh/platformsh-docs/docs/src/configuration/services/rabbitmq.md

 RabbitMQ is an open source message broker software (sometimes called message-oriented middleware) that implements the Advanced Message Queuing Protocol (AMQP).

-See the [RabbitMQ documentation](http://www.rabbitmq.com/documentation.html) for more information."
+See the [RabbitMQ documentation](http://www.rabbitmq.com/documentation.html) for more information.

 {{% frameworks %}}